 - Speech characteristics

 - Background noise.

-Report the incident immediately to Campus Police by dialing 911.
+Report the incident immediately to University Police by dialing 911.
 If at all possible, have another person call 911 while you maintain a conversation with the caller.
-The University Police, along with the Fire Department, will handle all such threats.
+University Police, along with the fire department, will handle all such threats.
 Evacuations will be ordered only if police or fire officials determine they are necessary.

 Written Bomb Threats

 If you receive a bomb threat via a letter or note, dial 911 immediately, and do the following: